 Gundersen Lutheran Medical Center Inc Behavioral Health Department is an addiction treatment center located at 1910 South Avenue in the 54601 zip code in La Crosse, WI.

 It is operated by a private non-profit organization.
-Gundersen Lutheran Medical Center Inc Behavioral Health Department provides relapse prevention from naltrexone, buprenorphine maintenance and methadone maintenance.
-Some of the treatment approaches used by Gundersen Lutheran Medical Center Inc Behavioral Health Department include counseling for trauma victims, cognitive behavioral therapy and relapse prevention treatment.
-Gundersen Lutheran Medical Center Inc Behavioral Health Department provides intensive outpatient heroin treatment services, outpatient heroin treatment and outpatient methadone/buprenorphine/naltrexone treatment.
-It also provides residential heroin addiction treatment and inpatient dual diagnosis treatment.
-Other addiction treatment offered includes gambling disorder treatment and general addiction disorder treatment.
+Gundersen Lutheran Medical Center Inc Behavioral Health Department provides relapse prevention from naltrexone, methadone maintenance and buprenorphine maintenance.
+Some of the treatment approaches used by Gundersen Lutheran Medical Center Inc Behavioral Health Department include 12 step rehabilitation, motivational interviewing and anger management.
+Gundersen Lutheran Medical Center Inc Behavioral Health Department provides intensive outpatient heroin treatment program, regular outpatient heroin treatment and outpatient heroin rehabilitation.
+It also provides residential treatment for dual diagnosis and residential treatment for heroin abuse.
+Other addiction treatment offered includes treatment for gambling disorder and general addiction disorder treatment.

 Here are the full facility listing details on Gundersen Lutheran Medical Center Inc Behavioral Health Department in La Crosse, WI: